 Featured Issue: Border Processing and Asylum

-In recent years, the ability to apply for protection in the U.S. at the southern border has been severely restricted by a combination of policies, practices, and regulations.
-Together, they form a barrier to asylum and due process for migrants that is unfair, inhumane, and in violation of long-established U.S. and international refugee norms.
-We are witnessing unprecedented migration around the globe, including record numbers of fatalities of migrants en route or at our border as attempts to control migration force migrants to take even more deadly routes.
+In recent years, the ability to apply for protection in the United States at the southern border has been severely restricted by a combination of policies, practices, and regulations.
+Together, they form a barrier to asylum and due process for migrants that is unfair, inhumane, and in violation of long-established United States and international refugee norms.
+Simultaneously, we are witnessing unprecedented migration around the globe, including record numbers of fatalities of migrants en route or at our border as attempts to control migration force migrants to take even more deadly routes.

 Instead of deterrence and enforcement-only approaches, we should welcome people with dignity in line with American values.
 We must extract ourselves from the counter-productive “crisis at the border” news cycle.
 Instead, America must lead the way in building a sustainable migration system that meets the demands of the modern world and current events.